 Having an in-ground or above-ground pool is a great way to exercise, spend time outdoors in hot weather and socialize with friends and family.
 But pools are also a major investment that take up time, money and space.
 Maintaining a pool, including replacing filters, liners and plumbing, comes with a big price tag.
 Thankfully, the item pool owners use the most often is also the least expensive.
 When it comes to removing large and small objects from your pool water, a pool skimmer is an easy-to-use and cost-effective method.

-Pool skimmers come in a variety of sizes and models but they all share a common goal — helping pool owners remove unwanted items from their pool.
-Leaves, bugs, stones, and other items that should not be doing laps in your pool are easy to remove with an affordable skimmer that is either handheld or connects to the side of your pool.
+Pool skimmers come in a variety of sizes and models but they all share a common goal — helping pool owners remove unwanted items from their pools.
+Leaves, bugs, stones and other items that should not be doing laps in your pool are easy to remove with an affordable skimmer that is either handheld or connects to the side of your pool.
 Pool skimmers also provide a convenient way to retrieve toys and other items from the bottom of your pool.
 Keeping your pool free from debris means your filters can function better and last longer.
 Plus, there’s less chance of debris scraping and puncturing your pool’s liner, which can come with a major repair bill.

 What are you cleaning?
 The pool is the obvious answer, but do you have an in-ground pool that requires an extended telescopic pole or an above-ground pool or hot tub that could be cleaned with a handheld skimmer?

 How often are you cleaning your pool?
 If your pool requires daily maintenance, a skimmer with an oversized net that is durable means fewer passes through the pool and less time stopping to empty the net.

 What’s your budget?
 Pool skimmers are typically inexpensive, but there are some automated options that take out the leg work — for a cost.